Curious about Holy Hills Hermitage?

 How do I book a stay at the hermitage?

-Since personal and direct communication is highly valued at Holy Hills Hermitage, there is no process for online booking.
+Placing a high value on personal and direct communication (phone, text, and email) there is no option for online booking.
 All bookings begin with an email to the Hermitage Manager (holyhillshermitage@gmail.com).
-After confirmation, directions and details come through subsequent email correspondence with the Hermitage Director (retreats@holyhillshermitage.org).
+After confirmation, directions and details come through subsequent correspondence with the Hermitage Director (retreats@holyhillshermitage.org).

 How accessible are the buildings and grounds?